|

 number of people swimming in the tarn, it was

+that hot.
 There are trails between Harrison Stickle

 and a number of other mountains, just a few